JeuJeus/blog/content/blog/security/reminder-about-relying-on-cloud-services.md

 ---
-title: What happens when you rely on Cloud Services
+title: What happens when you rely on Cloud Services - What about your (Ops)Backups?
 description: As a result of a ransomware attack, a Danish cloud provider irrevocably loses all customer data.
 date: 2023-08-23
 tags: